 At most dyehouses, hazardous chemicals go into your clothes—and out with the wastewater for treatment.
 What if we didn't use toxins in the first place?
 Since 2009, we've been working with bluesign®technologies to shift our global dyehouses toward responsible chemical, water and energy usage.
 We're making progress: By 2020, roughly 40% of our product will be either bluesign®certified or using exclusively bluesign®-approved chemicals.
 But frankly that's not good enough.
 We are continuing to reach out to other brands and work together to create demand for responsible dyes.
 It's our bid for collaboration as the new industry norm.

 - resources By 2050, the global economy is projected to consume three planets' worth of resources annually.
 To change that trajectory, we're committing to less.
 Leaving less fabric waste on the cutting room floor.
 Using less water, emitting less carbon.
-We’re investing in alternative energy and cutting our reliance on air shipping.
-By 2020, our US retail and office spaces won’t just be climate neutral.
-They’ll be climate positive.
+And we’re investing in renewable energy and cutting our reliance on air shipping.

 - people Our clothes are not made by machine alone.
 They require the deft hands of thousands of workers, whom we value for their part in our brand.
 For more than 15 years, we've trained workers at our key suppliers in China to voice their rights.
 Since 2005, we've invested in an alternative supply chain in Peru that pays fair trade wages.
 In India, we've launched The Handloom Project, a six-year investment program designed to empower weavers in rural communities.
 And we’ve joined the Better Buying program to more fully understand how our purchasing practices impact our suppliers.
 These are some examples of how we’re committed to improving the livelihoods of the workers in our supply chain.